 #10 Foam roll and stretch

-You will likely feel sore after race day so foam rolling and stretching are great to include as part of your recovery time.
+Foam rolling and stretching are great to include as part of your recovery routine.

 If I’d known about foam rollers after my first half marathon, I would have avoided many awkward, sideways, crab-like walks down stair cases!